Chengcheng-Xiao/mse404/docs/index.md

-Modelling Material with Density Functional Theory
+Modelling Materials with Density Functional Theory
 ==================================================

-This is the lab material for the Imperial College London, Department of Materials course "MSE404: Modelling Material with Density Functional Theory".
+This is the lab material for the Imperial College London, Department of Materials course "MSE404: Modelling Materials with Density Functional Theory".

 The latest version of the course is available online at